Hemp is a common ingredient in many vegan protein powders.

 - Hemp is relatively low in leucine, isoleucine, and threonine

 Considering leucine and isoleucine are both essential amino acids, that’s not great for hemp.
-But overall, hemp is a high quality protein source with a solid amino acid profile.
+But overall, hemp is a high quality protein source with a solid amino acid profile, which is arguably even better than soy's amino acid profile.